civio/medicamentalia/_articles/vaccines/stockout.en.md

 <div class="panel" markdown="1">
 ### South Africa: managing in the dark

-{% include video-container.html videoid="lX1upUATEe4" title="Ademir Vásquez, del programa de inmunizaciones de Guatemala." credit="Video: Serusha Govender." %}
+{% include video-container.html videoid="Q6elgS8YiSM" title="Shabir Madhi, Executive Director of the National Institute of Contagious Diseases." credit="Video: Serusha Govender.
+Edition: M.Á.
+Gavilanes." %}

 Data was a headache for Van der Heever when he was in charge of the immunization program.
 And not only those related to stock levels, the most basic, immunization rates, **are not reliable**.
 "We don't know what the true measles coverage is", regrets Shabir Madhi, executive director of the NICD.
 The [WHO use to lessen 20 points](https://data.unicef.org/wp-content/uploads/country_profiles/South%20Africa/Immunization_zaf.pdf){:target="_blank"} the estimations of South Africa.
 Madhi calculates that the real rate is somewhere between South African and the WHO figures.
 </div>